Joebenitus/pizza-parlor/README.md

 * _Create price prototype to calculate how much the pizza will cost._
 * _Create add pizza prototype to allow ordering multiple pizzas._
 * _Create display pizzas prototype to display all pizzas the user has ordered._
+* _Add price of all pizzas to determine order total_

 ## Setup/Installation Requirements